PulseInfoframe/Formie/README.md

 Formie lets you set up simple events based on changes to your form data.

 ### Options
-* 'action' : a function that is called when the parent element has changed its value.
+* 'action_event' : a function that is called when the parent element has changed its value.

 ```javascript
 $('#form').formie({